mosn/mosn/pkg/protocol/xprotocol/README.md

 2. ReadGoroutine: read as much as possible, and fill it into the I/O buffer
 3. ReadGoroutine: notify the listeners and pass the I/O buffer to them.

-In conclusion, your codec codes is running at the `read goroutine`, and you cannot directly read from `net.Conn`, which means no netpoll works here.
+In conclusion, your codec codes is running at the `read goroutine`, and you cannot directly read from `net.Conn`.
 So if your code has blocking part to wait for more data available, the whole `read goroutine` is blocked and no more data would fill into the I/O buffer, which causes the dead lock.

 ## Buffer management for I/O multiplexing